Tangent-H/Tangent-H.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+**NOTE: This personal webpage is still under construction.
+This is not the final version.**

 # About Me 👋
 Hello!
 I am **Tingjun Huang**, a senior undergraduate majoring in **Information Engineering** at the **Southern University of Science and Technology (SUSTech)**.
 My passion lies in **robotics** 🤖, where I focus on enabling robots to perceive, navigate, and interact with the real world.